respectevery01/origin/docs/en/index.md

 features:
   - title: Waldoz
-    details: The beginning of the story
+    details: An interstellar epic.
   - title: Forward Pass
-    details: Soon...
+    details: A prequel to The Waldos.
   - title: More
     details: Soon...
 ---